At Lasting Adventures, one of our most cherished responsibilities is to be stewards of the parks and lands we love.

 5) Minimize Campfire Impacts – While sitting around a fire is a classic camping activity, fires can leave an enormous impact on the environment –especially if they get out of control.
 We learned to keep our fires small and not to burn anything but wood!
 Especially not poopy TP!
 We also practiced building zero impact “mound fires” by stacking sand on top of a tarp for our fire base then dissipating the sand afterward.

 6) Respect Wildlife – We all love to see wildlife, but for our own safety as well as the safety of the animals, we should always maintain a safe distance and store our food properly –especially in bear country.
 It’s ironic to consider that a bear has never killed anyone in Yosemite National Park, yet multiple bears have been euthanized as a result of coming into camps because people have improperly stored their food.
 Do your part to protect our mighty and majestic wildlife!

 7) Be Considerate of Other Visitors – It may be tempting to blast music when you get to camp or have a rowdy good time but keep in mind, many visitors are coming to the wilderness to experience the peace and quiet of nature.
 Don’t be selfish by impeding on someone else’s wilderness experience!

-These just scratch the surface of everything I learned this week, and I encourage everyone to do some more research on each of these topics or join Lasting Adventures for our 6-day Junior Guide Program which will include a two-day Leave No Trace Trainer Course and a Wilderness First Aid Course as well.
+These just scratch the surface of everything I learned this week, and I encourage everyone to do some more research on each of these topics or join Lasting Adventures for our 27-day Junior Guide Leadership Expedition which will teach Leave No Trace Trainer principles and a Wilderness First Aid Course as well.
 Have a great time in all your wilderness outings and remember leave no trace but footprints!
 Happy Hiking!